DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 Of course, it's not simply a matter of having a positive mental attitude.
 Otherwise, [the rate of Dallas households with a car](https://www.dmagazine.com/publications/d-ceo/2018/september/rethinking-dallas-attraction-to-the-automobile/#:~:text=According%20to%20American%20Community%20Survey,metropolitan%20statistical%20areas%20(MSAs).) would be more like 50%, not 95%.

-The more a city invests in alternatives to driving, the more lifestyle choices are compatible with non-car ownership.
-In this regard, I'd say Dallas is a medium-infrastructure city: it already has a lot, but it needs more for its size.

 [According to their website,](https://www.dart.org/about/about-dart/about-dart/dart-facts#:~:text=An%20Introduction%20to%20DART%27s%20Services&text=Our%20extensive%20network%20of%20DART,%2Dsquare%2Dmile%20service%20area.)
 DART serves 220 thousand passengers every day.
-That's a lot of people, but unless that includes you, your chance of meeting any of them is 3% in our 7.6 million metroplex.
+That's a lot of people: greater than the population of [Frisco, one of the fastest growing cities in the United States.](https://www.keranews.org/texas-news/2020-05-26/frisco-is-a-boomtown-its-the-fastest-growing-big-city-in-the-country) Yet in a region of 7.6 million people, transit riders only make up 3% of the metroplex.

-Ninety-seven percent chance of needing a car for work, friends, and social life?
-Well, that settles it: you need a car after all.
+With a 97% chance of not riding transit, that pretty much gaurantees you'll need a car.
 Right?

 Not so fast.

-You have one more question to ask:
+Here's how I like to think about it:

+Imagine closing your eyes and throwing three darts at a floor-to-ceiling map of North Texas to do decide where you will live, work, and socialize.
+What would happen?

+Each dart has a 97% of landing somewhere